Curriculum Vitae | last updated October 2018

 Current: Instructor of Record and Graduate Teaching Assistant, Virginia Tech Department of Political Science

 2016 — 2018: Instructor of Record and Graduate Teaching Assistant, Virginia Tech Department of Religion and Culture.
-Courses taught include “Introduction to Arts and Humanities: Becoming Modern” (Spring 2017; Fall 2017; Spring 2018) and “Introduction to Arts and Humanities: Digital Culture” (forthcoming online course in Summer 2018).
-Courses assisted include “Religion and Culture in Asia.”
+Taught “Introduction to Arts and Humanities: Becoming Modern,” Spring 2017, Fall 2017 and Spring 2018.
+Assisted “Religion and Culture in Asia,” Fall 2016.

 2015.
 M.S. in Nonprofit Management awarded by The New School University.
 Completed degree with professional development report on nonprofit new media and technology initiatives.
 Graduated magna cum laude.